 Nothing is more damaging to your confidence and self-esteem than being in an emotionally abusive relationship.

-So what is emotional abuse?
-It involves a regular pattern of verbal offense, threatening, bullying, and constant criticism, as well as more subtle tactics like intimidation, shaming and manipulation.
-Emotional abuse is used to control and subjugate the other person, and quite often it occurs because the abuser has childhood wounds and insecurities they haven’t dealt with — perhaps as a result of being abused themselves.
+Emotional abuse is used to control and dominate the other person, and quite often it occurs because the abuser has childhood wounds and insecurities they haven't dealt with — perhaps as a result of being abused themselves.

 They didn't learn healthy coping mechanisms or how to have positive, healthy relationships.
 Instead, they feel angry, hurt, fearful and powerless.